valerieniemann/valerieniemann.github.io/_posts/2020-03-31-corona-silver.md

 ## Areas for Improvement
 These times aren’t easy.
 Distraction is real.
 I spend time on social media and news websites, scrolling through headlines, checking the number of new cases everyday, and anxiously waiting for the coronavirus curve to level.
 In writing this, I feel fortunate for the privileges that I have and the ability to make improvements in my lifestyle.

 With this gratitude, I want to give back to my online and geographical communities.
+One major way is through solidarity in our social distancing-- I would like to know more about you.
+How has your life has been impacted during this time?
+Are there positive habits you've developed?

-I would like to find ways to combat COVID-19, whether it is through donations, emotional-support, data-manipulation, or other methods.
-One major way is through solidarity, so I would like to know how your life has been impacted during this time and positive habits you've developed.
-Lastly, have you found ways to contribute to efforts against COVID-19?
-What are ways we can help from our shelter-in-place?
+I am still brainstorming other ways to combat COVID-19, whether it is through charity donations, emotional-support, cases data-analysis, etc. Have you found ways to contribute to efforts against COVID-19?
+What are ways we can help as we shelter-in-place?